 The Hidden Diary of Marie Antoinette: A Novel by Carrolly Erickson.
 Marie Antoinette tells the story of her life, from her privileged childhood as Austrian archduchess to her years as mistress of Versailles to the heartbreak of imprisonment during the French Revolution.

 Becoming Marie Antoinette by Juliet Grey.
 First book in a trilogy about the coddled Austrian archduchess who became the reckless, powerful, beautiful queen of France.
-The second book in the series is Days of Splendor, Days of Sorrow and Confessions of Marie Antoinette.
+The other books in the series are Days of Splendor, Days of Sorrow and Confessions of Marie Antoinette.